pkjagesia/eklavya2020-assignments/docs/_site/assignment_1.md

 * The program must output the number of nodes it detected after reading the given .txt file

 ## Submission Instructions
-* You must create a zip file, which should contain source files, executable program, and screenshot of the output.
+* You must create a zip file, which should contain source files, and screenshot of the output.

 ## Example

 ```
 sra@sra20:~$ ./assignment
-sra@sra20:~$ enter name of file to be read: data.txt
+enter name of file to be read: data.txt
-sra@sra20:~$ number of nodes: 1
+number of nodes: 1
 ```

-[Go Back](tasks.md)
+* here second line is the input and third line is the required output [Go Back](tasks.md)